 A: With the exception of asylum applications, most applications for relief require a fee.
 Please see the standard fee schedule for details.
 The regulations provide that if you are unable to afford the fee for an application -- cancellation of removal, for example -- you can request a waiver from the Immigration Judge.
 The procedures for requesting a fee waiver can be found by clicking here.

 Q: Where do I pay fees for applications?

 A: The Immigration Court does not accept any filing fees associated with applications for relief.
-All application fees must be paid to the Department of Homeland Security.
+All application fees must be paid to the U.S. Department of Citizenship and Immigration Services.

 Written application forms should never be left with the Department of Homeland Security.
 Once the application fee has been paid, the application must filed with the Dallas Immigration Court at 1100 Commerce Street, Suite 1060, Dallas, Texas 75242.
 You must file proof of payment of the application fee at the time of filing the application which can be in the form of the 797-C receipt or “grocery store-type” receipt or a motion for a fee waiver if you are unable to pay the fee and are requesting a waiver from the court.

 Q: Can I fax motions and applications to the court?